sunsided/CarND-Capstone/README.md

 ### Closest waypoint

-The `/closest_waypoint` topic contains the closest waypoint in world coordinates, as well as its index into the list published on the `/base_waypoints` topic.
+The `/closest_waypoint` topic publishes the closest waypoint in world coordinates, as well as its index into the list published on the `/base_waypoints` topic.

 ```yaml